Joomla gallery extension by joomlashine.com

 Sheffield Amateur Radio Club

 The Sheffield Amateur radio Club was founded in the 1920 and has a very long history of Amateur radio in Sheffield.
-The Sheffield SARC operates from the same site and premises at the Transport Sports Club Meadhead Sheffield. and holds its meeting every Monday night you can here our station on air monday nights from our Radio shack why not call M0RCU if you here us on air
+The Sheffield SARC operates from the same site and premises at the Transport Sports Club Meadhead Sheffield. and holds its meeting every Monday night you can here our station on air monday nights from our Radio shack why not call G3RCM if you here us on air.
+We offer a warm welcome to all our members and visitors to the Sheffield Amateur Radio Club SARC Website, we hope you find our site interesting and consider joining our club.
+The club have invested Time and money into the club with help from our members to upgrade out shack and antennas to give visitors and members the best out of Amateur Radio not only in with Radio that you can us at any Time but with help in getting all the information you need contact us Now if you would like more information

 The Sheffield Amateur Radio Club SARC is located in part of the Sheffield Transport Sports Club at Greenhill Main Road (Meadowhead ) Sheffield.